The DTrace probes in the MySQL server are designed to provide

 row-level probes with the notional parent probes to provide the

 information about a specific query.
 Examples of this will be given

 as the format and arguments of each probe are provided.

-MySQL 5.5 includes support for DTrace probes on Solaris
+MySQL 5.5 includes support for DTrace probes on these platforms:

 If a non-Solaris platform includes DTrace support, building mysqld on that platform will include DTrace support.